SebastianUA/terraform/aws/examples/eks/README.md

-# Work with AWS EKS via terraform
+# Work with EKS via terraform

 A terraform module for making EKS.